 We usually recommend no heavy lifting or exercising during the healing period, while recommending staying home from work until your first postoperative office visit.
 This is to maximize your healing and prevent any complications.
 During this time period, your surgeon will specify how best to manage your neck incision site.
 Some surgeons recommend no bathing or showering for 24 hours, while other surgeons may apply a waterproof dressing.
 It is important to clarify the specific instructions with your doctors and nurses.
 Depending on how you are healing, your surgeon will clear you to resume regular activities.

-Thyroid surgery is typically covered by your insurance.
+Parathyroid surgery is typically covered by your insurance.
 Depending on the type of insurance you carry, there may be associated out of pocket expenses.
 Fortunately, Dr. Mourad’s staff are experts in understanding insurance, and work closely with insurance companies, making sure to maximize your benefits.

 Fortunately, the risks during parathyroid surgery are low.
 Depending on the indication and the type of surgery you are having, there are certain risks.
 The nerves that control the voice box are very close to the parathyroid glands, and removal of the glands may result in inadvertent stretching or injury that causes hoarseness.
 This hoarseness is typically temporary, but in rare circumstances may be permanent.
 Other risks include the need for further surgeries.
 Sometimes, calcium levels stay elevated even after parathyroid surgery, resulting in the need for follow up surgeries.
 Finally, the body may develop an unexpected drop in calcium following removal of the thyroid gland, called hypocalcemia.
 This is usually temporary but may require hospitalization to restore the body’s calcium levels.